ZL63388/data-preparation-codes/README.md

 ## Data Preparation Codes

-#### This repository is a collection of both basic code templates for Data Preparation
+#### This repository is a collection of basic code templates for Data Preparation
-#### All codes are from the practical exercises I did from the Data Science Infinity Program
+#### All codes I am sharing are from the practical exercises I did from the Data Science Infinity Program
 #### You are free to fork this repository

 ## ML Data Preparation Templates: